Who is Dagny Taggart?

 Filed under: ART, FASHION, NEW YORK, STYLE | 6 Comments

-Tags: Angelina Atlas Shrugged, Angelina Ayn Rand, Angelina Dagny, Angelina Jolie, Angelina Jolie movie, Atlas Shrugged, Ayn Rand, Ayn Rand Angelina, Brad Angelina Atlas Shrugged, coco chanel, coco chanel movie, Costume Institute dresses, Costume Institute red carpet, Dagny Taggart, Emilie Ghilaga, Manhattan, Marc Jacob Costume Institute, Met Costume Gala, model Costume gala, models at Costume Institute, new movie Ayn Rand, NEW YORK, Skyscraper, Spring 2009 NY fashion, young coco chanel
+Tags: Angelina Atlas Shrugged, Angelina Ayn Rand, Angelina Dagny, Angelina Jolie, Angelina Jolie movie, Atlas Shrugged, Ayn Rand, Ayn Rand Angelina, best thrift in Manhattan, best thrift in NYC, best thrift store in NYC, Brad Angelina Atlas Shrugged, coco chanel, coco chanel movie, Costume Institute dresses, Costume Institute red carpet, Dagny Taggart, Emilie Ghilaga, Manhattan, Marc Jacob Costume Institute, Met Costume Gala, model Costume gala, models at Costume Institute, new movie Ayn Rand, NEW YORK, roundabout, silver dress, Skyscraper, Spring 2009 NY fashion, young coco chanel